Facebook iconHow To Evaluate LLM Hallucinations and Faithfulness - F22 Labs

 What are LLM Hallucinations?

-The hallucinations happen when the large language model gives information that sounds correct but isn’t actually true or based on the true facts.
-For example, if you are asking something like “Explain about langchain”, and LLM (gpt-3.5-turbo) replied with the name “LangChain is a company that provides pre-trained translation models for multilingual chatbots.”
+Hallucinations occur when a language model produces responses that sound correct but are not grounded in facts or the provided source.
+From my experience, these are the most dangerous failures because they don’t look wrong at first glance; they often read as confident, well-structured answers that quietly introduce false information.
+For example, if you are asking something like “Explain about LangChain”, and LLM (gpt-3.5-turbo) replied with the name “LangChain is a company that provides pre-trained translation models for multilingual chatbots.”

 The model’s answer sounds believable, but it is not true.
 Since GPT-3.5-turbo was trained before the release of LangChain, it cannot know about the tool accurately.
 LangChain is not a company that builds translation models; it’s an open-source framework for developing LLM-powered apps.
 This is a hallucinated and unfaithful response because it changes the meaning and adds incorrect details that were never in the source.